cesar-ilharco/acl-2020/_posts/2020-12-31-paper-submission-faqs.md

 categories:
     blog
 ---
+**If you need to contact PCs, please use English.
+PCs have received several emails in non-English.
+And also, when you discuss your submissions with your co-authors, please do NOT cc PCs.**

 ## Double Submissions and Anonymity Issues

 ### Q1: My paper recently gets rejected from ICLR 2021.
 The paper is automatically de-anonymized on January 15, 2021.
 Can I submit my paper to ACL-IJCNLP 2021?

 A1: The anonymity period starts on January 1, 2021.
-The papers rejected by ICLR 2021 should not be submitted to ACL-IJCNLP 2021.
+In general, the papers rejected by ICLR 2021 should not be submitted to ACL-IJCNLP 2021.
+On the other hand, if you have a non-anonymized version of the paper posted on or before January 1, 2021, please see Q2.

 ### Q2: We have submitted our paper to ICLR 2021 and we also have a non-anonymized version on arXiv now.
-ICLR'2021 will notify us of the final result on January 12, 2021 which is in the anonymity period of ACL-IJCNLP 2021, we wonder if it would be against the anonymous policy if we submit that paper to ACL-IJCNLP 2021 at that time.
+ICLR 2021 notifies us of the final result and de-anonymizes the submission on January 12, 2021 which is in the anonymity period of ACL-IJCNLP 2021, we wonder if it would be against the anonymous policy if we submit that paper to ACL-IJCNLP 2021 at that time.

-A2: If your paper is no longer under review (e.g., desk rejected, withdrawn) at ICLR before ACL-IJCNLP 2021's submission deadline and your de-anonymized paper is posted before January 1, 2021, you can submit your paper to ACL-IJCNLP 2021.
-Any de-anonymization after January 1 will not be eligible for re-submission to ACL-IJCNLP 2021.
+A2: If your non-anonymized paper is posted on or before January 1, 2021, you can submit your paper to ACL-IJCNLP 2021.

 ### Q3: Our paper has already been accepted at a workshop.
 There are no formal proceedings for this workshop.
 We want to submit our work to ACL-IJCNLP 2021.
 Do we need to take any special steps to ensure its eligibility for ACL-IJCNLP 2021, for example, to ensure that the workshop does not post the paper online during the anonymity period?